-Why buying vintage furniture is good for you and the environment?
+Why buying vintage furniture is good for you and the environment.
 April 11, 2019 10:45

 Creating an individual interior

-Over the last 15 years peoples love of buying vintage or retro furniture has grown and that trend is set to continue.
+Over the last 15 years people’s love of buying vintage or retro furniture has grown and that trend is set to continue.
 Buying furniture made in the past 100 years gives you the opportunity to create a unique and stylish interior decor with a strong personality and a sense of history.
-Whether you mix pieces from different era, re-create an interior in the mid-century style or mix old and new it will be an individual look!
+Whether you mix pieces from different eras, re-create an interior in the mid-century style or mix old and new it will be an individual look!

-Most of the vintage furniture which is still around and in a good condition tends to be well-made some from solid wood, like our collection of Bridge chairs.
+Most of the vintage furniture which is still around and in a good condition tends to be well made some from solid wood, like our collection of Bridge chairs.
 You can test the quality of furniture by checking for sturdy frames, woodworm (which can be treated if not too extensive), drawers which run smoothly etc. Generally vintage furniture is less expensive than buying new furniture of the same quality.

 If you need to restore the furniture, you can take it on as a project with the help of a couple of self-help books, a local community class, or alternatively, seek the help of a furniture restorer or upholsterer.
-The latter may require a bit more investment, but either way you will end up with a unique piece of furniture and preserving its history for less than buying a similar piece new.
+The latter may require a bit more investment, but either way you will end up with a unique piece of furniture and preserve its history for less than buying a similar piece new.
 And it will last many more years!